ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 |image39|
 VIRTEL IND$FILE Saving the file transfer parameters

 Users can save transfer parameters for both “Send” and “Receive”.
-The paramters are saved in browser local storage.
+The parameters are saved in browser local storage.
 The number of sets of parameters which can be saved is limited only by the amount of local storage available.

 .. raw:: latex